 If you are a person of color, and you witnessed the disrespectful attitudes of so many of the white people at the Women’s March on Washington, my heart goes out to you.
-Please don’t forget that there are white people out there - myself included - who are 100% committed to fighting for your rights as well as our own.
+I see you.
+I hear you.
+And I am so sorry that happened.

 If you were one of the early marchers - one of the people who helped to collectively silence an individual vastly more marginalized than yourself - I recognize that, most likely, your intent was not malicious.
 I’m not going to say “shame on you.”
 I know that for many of you, the Women’s March was your first display of political activism, and I know from experience that speaking out carries a steep learning curve.
 I applaud you for getting involved, and I don’t believe you intended to show disrespect for anyone there.

 However, you’re not off the hook.
 Your mistakes, just like my own, are understandable - but they should not be ignored.
 They need to be examined, accounted for, and learned from.
 Impact is always greater than intent, and like it or not, that action caused a negative impact, regardless of what the intent was.
 You’re not a bad person - you’ve just been blinded to the persistent white supremacy that is the norm in our world.

 Like I said, intersectional feminism is hard work, and there are inevitable pitfalls along the way.
 So what should you do when you fuck up?
 What should you do when someone calls you out?